 In terms of the representation of women in non-state newsrooms, many outlets are traditionally female staffed, including within leadership, but this, according to one of the experts, is the result of lower wages in the independent media sector rather than progress in gender equality.
 Independent media outlets try to provide a balanced picture, although the regime's representatives are sometimes portrayed negatively.
-The female not give them real grounds for that," said an expert.

-en are more often asked for w but not the professional
+The female perspective is rarely presented equally: women are more often asked for a comment from their personal point of view but not the professional point of view.
+For example, the female presidential candidate was asked about her favorite meatball recipe.